kmeisthax/retrogram/README.md

    source registered in your project.
  * `backrefs` - List all code that references a particular memory address, either as a jump/call target or as a memory location.
+ * `rename` - Rename a given location, giving it a new label.
+This can be used to either rename a label or assign one to an unlabeled location.
+You must provide a label string after the `start_pc` argument.

 ### Available parameters